Year end tax tips and financial housekeeping

 Make charitable donations – We contribute to a few charities throughout the year and this year was no exception.
 We consider ourselves very lucky and want to help others that are less fortunate or in need.
 A reminder you have until December 31st to make your charitable donations to qualify for this tax year.

 Get your small business income and taxes organized – Running My Own Advisor takes some work but there are some benefits as well.
-I’ll be looking at tallying some of the following in the next few weeks to review tax implications for the 2016 year:
+I’ll be looking at tallying some of the following in the next few weeks to review tax implications for this year:

 - Business-related meals and travel.